-Why pay more?
-Asus’ Zenbook UX330 is the only laptop you need
+The updated Zenbook UX330UA is better in every way -- except one

 Is there a better alternative?

 Competition in this price bracket is fierce.
 Acer’s Swift 5 is the greatest threat, as it offers similar hardware for about $750.
 It’s a 14-inch laptop, so it’s larger overall, and it also has a slightly smaller battery.
 Lenovo’s Ideapad 710S is another possibility, but it sells for $800, and has a smaller 128GB solid state drive.
+Lastly, if design matters to you more than power, check out the beautiful Dell XPS 13, which has an entry-level configuration ($800) that has a slower 7th-generation Core i3 processor.

-Most other systems comparable to the Zenbook UX330UA in size and weight are several hundred dollars more expensive when similarly equipped.
+Most other systems comparable to the Zenbook UX330UA in size and weight are several hundred dollars more expensive when similarly equipped, such as the HP Spectre 13, Lenovo Yoga 920, or MacBook Pro.

 How long will it last?

 Though affordable, the Zenbook UX330UA is packed with current hardware, and its connectivity arrangement provides ways to hook up both old and new USB devices.
 This laptop should last as long, if not longer than, most laptops purchased today.
+The updated CPU makes it the perfect time to buy this laptop for maximum longevity.

 Should you buy it?

-There are some flaws.
-The touchpad is a bit of a miss, and the system’s design isn’t eye-catching.
-These are minor issues, however, and forgiven by excellent performance by every other metric.
-The fact that this laptop sells for just $730 only cements its excellence.
+Yes.
 There’s no need to spend more than $1,000 on a great laptop.
-The Zenbook UX330UA is as fast and portable as any, yet priced within grasp.
+The Zenbook UX330UA is as fast and portable as any, yet priced within reach.